 As the conference theme this year is “Science at the Intersection of Data, Modelling and Computation”, papers highlighting the role of these three fundamental concepts in shaping modern science will be particularly welcomed.

-The manuscripts of up to 10 pages, written in English and formatted according to the Springer LNCS templates, should be submitted electronically via EasyChair.
+The manuscripts of 10-14 pages, written in English and formatted according to the Springer LNCS templates, should be submitted electronically via EasyChair.
+You also have the option of submitting a short paper of 5-7 pages.
+Both Full and Short Papers use the same templates and are published in LNCS.
 Templates are available for download in EasyChair horizontal menu “Templates”.

 Papers must be based on unpublished original work and must be submitted to ICCS only.
 Submission implies the willingness of at least one of the authors to register and present the paper.